hakendog/DenDen/docs/en/device-management.md

 ## Add or disable a computer

-Every computer that sends DenDen notifications has its own permission.
-Do not copy another computer's private settings directory.
+All sender computers share one least-privilege Google sender identity.
+Transfer it only with DenDen's sender transfer package.
+Do not copy the raw key or private settings directory.

 ### Let another computer send notifications